geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 questions:
 - How do I acquire satellite imagery?
 - How can I make image mosaics?
+- How can I use my own vector data?
+- How do I export images?
 objectives:
 - Learn how to access images based on filter criteria
 - Perform basic image manipulation, mosaicking, and visualization